chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 A progress roll is variation of the action roll used to resolve an extended challenge.
 When you make a progress move, you won’t roll your action die.
 Instead, roll the challenge dice and compare to your progress track.
 Then, check the result for a strong hit, weak hit, or miss.

-Other moves leverage an oracle roll  to help guide the fiction.
+Other moves leverage an inspiration roll  to help guide the fiction.
 You’ll roll two ten-sided dice to generate a number between 1 and 100, and check your result against a table.

 Some moves don’t use dice at all; don’t roll unless the move tells you to.